LabRPS/LabRPS/paper/paper.md

 # Acknowledgements

-We thank Siyu Zhu of the College of Environment and Civil Engineering at Chengdu University of Technology in China for his helpful suggestions and review.
-We also thank Williams Adilehou, and Hermann Sakponou for supporting the project throughout its development.
+We would like to express our gratitude to Siyu Zhu from the College of Environment and Civil Engineering at Chengdu University of Technology, China, for his valuable suggestions and thoughtful review.
+Additionally, we extend our thanks to Williams Adilehou and Hermann Sakponou for their ongoing support throughout the development of this project.

 # References